 Adherence to the regulatory requirements is critical for financial crime compliance for banks and financial institutions.
 They need to prioritize and adhere to the following global requirements for financial crime compliance:

-Also known as the Currency and Foreign Transactions Reporting Act (CFTRA), Bank Secrecy Act was enacted to identify financial crime activities.
-Banks and financial institutions also require to have a robust framework to file reports of cash transactions exceeding $10,000, currency transaction reports (CTRs) and assist the US government to detect and prevent suspected money laundering activities for BSA and anti-money laundering compliance.
+Also known as the Currency and Foreign Transactions Reporting Act (CFTRA), the Bank Secrecy Act (BSA) was enacted to identify financial crime activities.
+Banks and financial institutions are also required to have a robust framework to file reports of cash transactions exceeding $10,000, currency transaction reports (CTRs), and assist the US government to detect and prevent suspected money laundering activities for BSA and anti-money laundering compliance.

 Know Your Customer (KYC)